MicrosoftDocs/architecture-center/docs/solution-ideas/articles/homomorphic-encryption-seal-content.md

 ## Deploy this scenario

 The [sample code](https://zarmada.blob.core.windows.net/ai-school-module-updates/ai-school-lab-seal.zip) includes a console app, an API to implement a basic client-server interaction with homomorphic encryption, and complete instructions.
 To use the code, download and extract the ZIP to a local folder.
-The code project requires [Visual Studio 2019](https://www.visualstudio.com/downloads/) and [.NET Core version 2.2](https://dotnet.microsoft.com/download/dotnet-core/2.2).
+The code project requires [Visual Studio 2019](https://www.visualstudio.com/downloads) and [.NET Core version 2.2](https://dotnet.microsoft.com/download/dotnet-core/2.2).

+## Contributors

+*This article is maintained by Microsoft.
+It was originally written by the following contributors.*

+Principal author:

+ * [Jose Contreras](https://www.linkedin.com/in/josedanielcontreras) | Principal Software Engineering Manager

 ## Next steps

-To learn more about homomorphic encryption and the Microsoft SEAL library, see [Microsoft SEAL](https://www.microsoft.com/research/project/microsoft-seal/) from Microsoft Research, and the [SEAL code project](https://github.com/microsoft/SEAL) on GitHub.
+To learn more about homomorphic encryption and the Microsoft SEAL library, see [Microsoft SEAL](https://www.microsoft.com/research/project/microsoft-seal) from Microsoft Research, and the [SEAL code project](https://github.com/microsoft/SEAL) on GitHub.